 - The university is not responsible for accidents.

-Donations can be made through the UW-Waukesha Foundation.
+Donations can be made online through the UWM at Waukesha Foundation.
 Please locate the Field Station in the list of options to specify that the funds are intended for the station.
 The Field Station depends on donations from the community to support programs, facilities and grounds.
 Thank you for your support!